braveokafor/healthchecker-py/CONTRIBUTING.md

 # How to develop on this project

-healthchecker_py welcomes contributions from the community.
+healthchecker welcomes contributions from the community.

 **You need PYTHON3!**